-- 4.2.8 Making a false declaration or failing to disclose information in relation to the disqualification from childcare requirements, or becoming disqualified from providing childcare; - 4.2.9 Serious misuse of the Trust's property or name; - 4.2.10 Deliberately accessing internet sites at work or at home, using School equipment, which contain pornographic, offensive or obscene material; - 4.2.11 Repeated or serious failure to obey instructions, or any other serious act of insubordination; - 4.2.12 Bringing the Trust into serious disrepute; - 4.2.13 Being under the influence of alcohol, illegal drugs or other substances during working hours or not being capable of fulfilling your duties because of the effects of alcohol or illegal drugs or other substances. - 4.2.14 Causing loss, damage or injury through serious negligence; - 4.2.15 Serious or repeated breach of health and safety rules or serious misuse of safety equipment; - 4.2.16 Unauthorised access, use or disclosure of confidential information or failure to ensure that confidential information in your possession is kept secure; - 4.2.17 Acceptance of bribes or other secret payments; - 4.2.18 Conviction or caution for a criminal offence that in the opinion of the Trust may affect our reputation or our relationships with our staff, pupils, parents or the public, or otherwise affects your suitability to continue to work for us; - 4.2.19 Possession, use, supply or attempted supply of illegal drugs; - 4.2.20 Serious neglect of duties, or a serious or deliberate breach of your contract or operating procedures; - 4.2.21 Unauthorised use, processing or disclosure of personal data contrary to our Data Protection Policy; - 4.2.22 Bullying or Harassment of, or discrimination against, employees, pupils, parents or members of the public, related to any of the protected characteristics contrary to our Equal Opportunities Policy or our Anti- Bullying Policies; - 4.2.23 Acts of sexual harassment; - 4.2.24 Refusal to disclose any of the information required by your employment or any other information that may have a bearing on the performance of your duties; - 4.2.25 Giving false information as to qualifications or entitlement to work (including immigration status); - 4.2.26 Making a disclosure of false or misleading information under our Whistleblowing Policy maliciously, for personal gain, or otherwise in bad faith;
+- 4.2.8 Making a false declaration or failing to disclose information in relation to the disqualification from childcare requirements, or becoming disqualified from providing childcare; - 4.2.9 Serious misuse of the Trust's property or name; - 4.2.10 Deliberately accessing internet sites at work or at home, using School equipment, which contain pornographic, offensive or obscene material; - 4.2.11 Repeated or serious failure to obey instructions, or any other serious act of insubordination; - 4.2.12 Bringing the Trust into serious disrepute; - 4.2.13 Being under the influence of alcohol, illegal drugs or other substances during working hours or not being capable of fulfilling your duties because of the effects of alcohol or illegal drugs or other substances. - 4.2.14 Causing loss, damage or injury through serious negligence; - 4.2.15 Serious or repeated breach of health and safety rules or serious misuse of safety equipment; - 4.2.16 Unauthorised access, use or disclosure of confidential information or failure to ensure that confidential information in your possession is kept secure; - 4.2.17 Acceptance of bribes or other secret payments; - 4.2.18 Conviction or caution for a criminal offence that in the opinion of the Trust may affect our reputation or our relationships with our staff, pupils, parents or the public, or otherwise affects your suitability to continue to work for us; - 4.2.19 Possession, use, supply or attempted supply of illegal drugs; - 4.2.20 Serious neglect of duties, or a serious or deliberate breach of your contract or operating procedures; - 4.2.21 Unauthorised use, processing or disclosure of personal data contrary to our Data Protection Policy; - 4.2.22 Bullying or Harassment of, or discrimination against, employees, pupils, parents or members of the public, related to any of the protected characteristics contrary to our Equality and Diversity Policy or our Anti-harassment and Bullying Policies; - 4.2.23 Acts of sexual harassment; - 4.2.24 Refusal to disclose any of the information required by your employment or any other information that may have a bearing on the performance of your duties; - 4.2.25 Giving false information as to qualifications or entitlement to work (including immigration status); - 4.2.26 Making a disclosure of false or misleading information under our Whistleblowing Policy maliciously, for personal gain, or otherwise in bad faith;

-- 4.2.27 Making untrue allegations in bad faith; - 4.2.28 Victimising a colleague who has raised concerns, made a complaint or given evidence information under the Whistleblowing policy, Anti-Bullying policies, Grievance Procedure, Disciplinary Procedure or otherwise; - 4.2.29 Serious misuse of our information technology systems (including misuse of developed or licensed software, use of unauthorised software and misuse of email and the internet) contrary to our Acceptable ICT User policy; - 4.2.30 Undertaking unauthorised paid or unpaid employment during your working hours; - 4.2.31 Making covert recordings of colleagues or managers. - 4.3 This list is intended as a guide and is not exhaustive. - 4.4 In some instances, offences which would normally constitute gross misconduct may be considered as misconduct because of mitigating circumstances.
+- 4.2.27 Making untrue or malicious allegations in bad faith; - 4.2.28 Intentionally failing to escalate a concern regarding an incident of sexual harassment at work; - 4.2.29 Victimising a colleague who has raised concerns, made a complaint or given evidence information under the Whistleblowing policy, Anti-harassment and Bullying policies, Preventing Sexual Harassment at work policy, Grievance Procedure, Disciplinary Procedure or otherwise; - 4.2.30 Serious misuse of our information technology systems (including misuse of developed or licensed software, use of unauthorised software and misuse of email and the internet) contrary to our Acceptable ICT User policy; - 4.2.31 Undertaking unauthorised paid or unpaid employment during your working hours; - 4.2.32 Making covert recordings of colleagues or managers. - 4.3 This list is intended as a guide and is not exhaustive. - 4.4 In some instances, offences which would normally constitute gross misconduct may be considered as misconduct because of mitigating circumstances.
 Similarly, issues which would normally be treated as misconduct may, in certain circumstances, be considered so serious that they constitute gross misconduct.